ING Groep NV Grows Stock Holdings in Archer-Daniels-Midland Company (NYSE:ADM)

 The business also recently declared a quarterly dividend, which was paid on Wednesday, December 8th.
 Investors of record on Wednesday, November 17th were given a dividend of $0.37 per share.
 This represents a $1.48 annualized dividend and a yield of 2.26%.
 The ex-dividend date was Tuesday, November 16th.
 Archer-Daniels-Midland’s dividend payout ratio (DPR) is 31.97%.

 Several analysts have issued reports on ADM shares.
-Monness Crespi & Hardt upped their price target on shares of Archer-Daniels-Midland from $70.00 to $74.00 and gave the company a “buy” rating in a report on Wednesday, October 27th.
+Stephens downgraded shares of Archer-Daniels-Midland from an “overweight” rating to an “equal weight” rating and upped their price target for the company from $65.00 to $67.00 in a report on Tuesday, October 12th.
 Barclays upped their price target on shares of Archer-Daniels-Midland from $75.00 to $80.00 and gave the company an “overweight” rating in a report on Monday, December 13th.
-Finally, Stephens downgraded shares of Archer-Daniels-Midland from an “overweight” rating to an “equal weight” rating and upped their price target for the company from $65.00 to $67.00 in a report on Tuesday, October 12th.
+Finally, Monness Crespi & Hardt upped their price target on shares of Archer-Daniels-Midland from $70.00 to $74.00 and gave the company a “buy” rating in a report on Wednesday, October 27th.
 Six investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
 Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $67.18.

 About Archer-Daniels-Midland